MichealAPI/TheBoxServer/README.md

     - Comments

 - **Commenting Options**:
   Comment publicly or anonymously on ideas.
-Anonymous comments are processed through **AI (Free & Open-source, see [Llama](https://www.llama.com/))** to ensure neutral and constructive formatting.
+Anonymous comments are processed through **AI (for a Free & Open-source version, see [Llama](https://www.llama.com/))** to ensure neutral and constructive formatting.

 - **Email Verification & Course Invitations**:
   During registration, emails are verified to prevent unauthorized access.
 Course invitations work via email: users receive a unique link that redirects to the login page and automatically adds them to the relevant course upon authentication.